Alliekj/Web-Scraping-Challenge/README.md

 # Web Scraping Challenge

 **Project Overview**
 This project focuses on the analysis of Mars-related data using Python.
-The project includes data extraction, processing, and visualization tasks using Jupyter Notebooks.
-The key focus areas include scraping Mars news, analyzing Mars weather data, and calculating various metrics like temperature trends and atmospheric pressure on Mars.
+It includes scraping Mars news, analyzing Mars weather data, and calculating various metrics like temperature trends and atmospheric pressure on Mars.

 **Contents**:
 1. part_1_mars_news.ipynb: This Jupyter Notebook is responsible for scraping the latest Mars news articles.
 The data extracted includes article titles and previews, which are then used for further analysis.